medamr11/SOC-LAB/README.md

 ## Author

-Built as a personal SOC lab project to develop hands-on skills in blue team operations, SIEM deployment, and network security monitoring.
+Built as a hands-on SOC lab project to develop practical skills in blue team operations, SIEM engineering, network security monitoring, and incident response.

-*LinkedIn: [your profile] | GitHub: [your profile]*
+*LinkedIn: [your profile] · GitHub: [your profile]*